"All My Children" alums remember their former co-star, John Callahan, for a special tribute airing on iHub Radio on Saturday, April 4.

-Fans of “All My Children’s” Marick clan are no doubt going to be over the moon with the latest person slated to return to Pine Valley: Michael Nader as the very popular character, Dimitri!
+Fans of “All My Children’s” Marick clan are no doubt going to be over the moon with the latest person slated to return to Pine Valley: Michael Nadar’s popular character, Dimitiri!
+According to a press release from The OnLine Network, Brooke English (Julia Barr) calls Dimitri back to town and offers him a job as head of one of Chandler Enterprises’ new divisions.
+Lucky for fans, the Hungarian Count gracefully agrees, meaning he’ll be sticking around in town for quite some time!

 In a growing list of popular artists appearing on or performing in episodes of "All My Children" and "One Life to Live," including Hot Chelle Rae on today's "AMC," The OnLine Network has announced that multi-platinum recording artist Jason Derulo will perform on the soaps Wednesday, July 3 episode.
 The episode finds the artist appearing as himself singing his new single "The Other Side" after receiving an invite to perform as part of a gala event hosted by Brooke English (Julia Barr).